veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 (sec:fresnelfraunhofer)=
 ## Fresnel and Fraunhofer Approximations

 The Fresnel and Fraunhofer approximation are two approximations of the Rayleigh-Sommerfeld integral {eq}`eq.RS`.
 The approximations are accurate provided the propagation distance $z$ is sufficiently large.
-In the Fraunhofer approximation, $z$ has to be *quite* large, i.e. larger than for the Fresnel approximation, which is already accurate for typical distances occuring in optical systems.
+In the Fraunhofer approximation, $z$ has to be *quite* large, i.e. larger than for the Fresnel approximation, which is already accurate for typical distances occurring in optical systems.
 Putting it differently: in order of most accurate to least accurate (i.e. only valid for large propagation distances), the diffraction integrals would rank as:

 ```{note}
 **[Most accurate]** Rayleigh-Sommerfeld $\rightarrow$ Fresnel $\rightarrow$ Fraunhofer **[Least accurate]**.